Mintri1199/Smart_Art_iOS_App/README.md

 ## Solution
 Smart art provides an interactive experience that allows users to play a fun quiz game to learn more about art.

-## User Narratives
-My name is Arnold the art lover.
-Over the past few years, I have been increasing my appreciation for art by reading art books and visiting as many museums as a I can.
-The more I appreciate art, the moved I become by masterpieces.

-My name is Colleen the college student.
-As a part of my education I have taken an art appreciation class - with an emphasis on the classics.

 ## Web Frontend
 ![Imgur](https://i.imgur.com/BMoC5uq.jpg?1)
 ![Imgur](https://i.imgur.com/sRMxM24.png?1)